Start anytime, for free. Click any module below to begin—your first click creates a free account so your progress saves.

 1. Apply foundational orthopedic principles — bone biology, biomechanics, soft tissue healing, regional anatomy, and a structured radiograph-reading framework — to clinical scenarios.
 (Week 1)

-2. Classify and triage common adult and pediatric fractures, and construct appropriate frameworks for treating a range of orthopedic pathologies (Week 2)
+2. Classify and triage common adult and pediatric fractures across the upper and lower extremity.
+(Week 2)

 Course Structure